turbotest/HELP/docs/vagrant/testing-configuration-locally-with-vagrant.md

 ### yq

-`yq` is a command line utility written in go that performs various kinds of operations on YAML files.
+[`yq`](https://github.com/mikefarah/yq) is a command line utility written in the Go language that performs various kinds of operations on YAML files.
 This can help in your experimentation and debugging.
-To download it, go [here](https://github.com/mikefarah/yq#download-the-latest-binary).
+It can be downloaded [here](https://github.com/mikefarah/yq#download-the-latest-binary).

 You can extract pieces of your YAML configuration file using `yq`.
 For example, to extract the install section, you can run:

 ```
-$ yq r .turbo_test.yml 'install'
+$ yq r .turbo_test.yml install

 sudo apt-get update -y
 sudo apt-get install make upstart gcc g++ make -y --no-install-recommends